1 Languages used by the local tax authorities

 Italian tax law does not provide for any general regime of exemption.

-Specific regimes of taxation may apply to certain sectors of activities.
+Specific regimes of taxation may apply to certain sectors of activities and/or under certain conditions.

 3. Main personal income tax characteristics

-For each calendar year individuals are considered resident in Italy for tax purposes if they meet at least one of the following three conditions for the greater part of the year (i.e. for more than 183 days):
+Individuals are considered to be resident in Italy for tax purposes if they meet at least one of the following conditions for the greater part of the year (i.e. for more than 183 days or 184 days for leap years), including fractions of a day:

-1. to be enrolled in the register of the Italian resident population;
+Registration in the register of the Italian resident population (rebuttable presumption).

 Italian law provides for certain mechanisms to reduce the taxation of personal income tax of families.
 These mechanisms do include tax deductions and social amortizations.